niksabaldun/aiosmpplib/README.rst

 Incoming message flow
 _____________________
 Receiving messages is straightforward.
-The ``from_smsc`` hook will be called.
+The ``received`` hook will be called.
 If the ``smpp_message`` parameter is of type **DeliverSm** and its ``receipt`` member is ``None``, it is an incoming SMS.
 Store it as appropriate.